samik1986/ML_Semantic_Segmenation_NMI/README.md

 (venv)ComputeScore$ python3 cal_F1.py #AnnotatedMaskFolder #PredictedOutputFolder .

 ```
-Use the mask to eliminate the injection region and calculate the score.
+Use the mask to eliminate the injection region (/Injection Removal) and calculate the score.

 ## Cell Detection